 The NYASC Advantage

 People are often confused when it comes to who should be taking care of patients with allergies, sinus problems, asthma, eczema (atopic dermatitis) or hives.
 This is partly due to the fact that there is more than one answer.
-Generally, mild allergies can be treated by primary care physicians; however, in order to obtain information on the exact cause of your allergy, as well as the latest and most effective treatment options, The New York Allergy and Sinus Center will be able to provide the correct diagnosis and treatment, rapidly, accurately and with compassion.
+Generally, mild allergies can be treated by primary care physicians; however, in order to obtain information on the exact cause of your allergy, as well as the latest and most effective treatment options, NY Allergy & Sinus Centers will be able to provide the correct diagnosis and treatment, rapidly, accurately and with compassion.

 What is an Allergist?